nish-kishore/cfa-ngm-widget/README.md

 ## Getting started

 - Enable poetry with `poetry install`
-- To run the app: `streamlit run scripts/widget.py`
+- To run the app: `make`, which calls `streamlit run scripts/widget.py`

+### Using containers

+- Build and tag the image: `podman build -t ngm .`
+- Run the container: `podman run -p 8501:8501 --rm ngm`
+- Note the port 8501 is hard-coded in the `Dockerfile`
+- In a browser, visit: `http://localhost:8501/`

+The build and run process can also be executed using the `build_container` and `run_container` targets in the included [Makefile](Makefile).

 ## Model Description